 January is the driest month of the year in Tulum, and it’s also the coldest.
 But this doesn’t mean that temperatures are particularly low.
 The average daytime temperature is a welcoming 24°C, with highs of up to 27°C; this dips during the night to an average low of 21°C.

 There’s lots of sunshine per day and rainfall can be expected only for seven days of the month.
 This gives you an idea of just how dry it is.
-Overall, it’s one of the best time to visit Tulum, with sea temperatures of 26°C adding to the attractiveness of the weather, and ensures you can enjoy water activities.
+Overall, it’s one of the best times to visit Tulum, with sea temperatures of 26°C adding to the attractiveness of the weather and ensuring you can enjoy water activities.

 Tulum Weather February

 Tulum in February sees much the same weather as January, but it’s a good time of year to visit if you want to avoid the crowds of Christmas and New Year (and spring).
-Days are crisp, clear and sunny, but are cooler than the peak of summer.
+Days are crisp, clear, and sunny but cooler than the summer peak.

-The temperatures in Tulum in February reach highs of 27°C and drop to lows of 21°C, but are on average 24°C. It’s a nice place to escape chilly winters elsewhere in the world, and with over seven hours of sunshine a day and sea temperatures of 26°C, you can see why it’s popular.
+The temperatures in Tulum in February reach highs of 27°C and drop to lows of 21°C, but average around 24°C. It’s a nice place to escape chilly winters elsewhere in the world, and with over seven hours of sunshine a day and sea temperatures of 26°C, you can see why it’s popular.
 Overall it’s a fantastic time to go to Tulum.

 Tulum Weather March

 March in Tulum means crowds of revelers and sunseekers arriving for Spring Break.
 You can expect more people on the beaches, parties, and higher room rates.
 Unless this is what you’re here for, it’s perhaps not the best time to visit Tulum.

 That said, March sees some really beautiful weather.
 The bright, sunny days enjoyed by Tulum during this month make it a perfect time to hit up the beach.
 The average temperature hovers around 25°C, with lows of 22°C and highs of 28°C. Combine that with 8 hours of sunshine a day and a low chance of rain, and it’s great weather-wise – if you can handle the Spring Break crowds.